aldomann/sublime-orchis/README.md

 2. Unzip and rename the folder to `Theme - Orchis`
 3. Copy the folder into `Packages` directory, which you can find using the menu item `Sublime Text -> Preferences -> Browse Packages...`

+### Git Installation

+Alternatively, if you are a git user, you can install the theme and keep up to date by cloning the repo directly into your Packages directory in the Sublime Text application settings area.

+1. move `package` directory
+2. run `git clone git@github.com:aldomann/sublime-orchis.git`

 ***

 ### How to Activate